 When the research team injected this substance into a rat whose ovary had been removed, the number of osteoblasts in its bones increased.
 This hints at a possibility that the functional peptide substance can be useful in the treatment of osteoporosis, especially for elderly women with the disease given that around 30 percent of postmenopausal women develop osteoporosis due to decreased ovarian production of hormones.”5

 The Medical Establishment’s fixation on quick-fix pharmaceutical solutions has lead to a string of ineffective and dangerous drugs that are marketed to turn a profit for their Big Pharma creators.
 The drug that may emerge from vitronectin will likely be no different.

 Stop Worrying About Your Bone Loss

 Research has already shown that what the body needs to create stronger, more resilient bones is not a side-effect-ridden osteoporosis drug but rather, proper nutrition, a bone-smart lifestyle, and plenty of exercise.
-The Save Our Bones Program applies that science-based knowledge to craft an approach bone quality improvement and fracture risk reduction that is both absolutely safe and proven effective.
+The Osteoporosis Reversal Program applies that science-based knowledge to craft an approach bone quality improvement and fracture risk reduction that is both absolutely safe and proven effective.

 Till next time,

 1 JCI Journals.
 “A closer look at osteoporosis medications’ mechanisms may improve outcomes: Teriparatide therapy increases production of bone-forming cells, but ending treatment may lead to unwanted effects.”
 ScienceDaily.ScienceDaily, 31 July 2017. www.sciencedaily.com/releases/2017/07/170731164429.htm.